-Displaying details of a row of logs or a view
+Displaying details of a row of logs

-Clicking on a row in a log or view automatically shows the details of the row in a window to the right of the table.
+Clicking on a row in a log automatically shows the details of the row in a window to the right of the table.
 Buttons now make it possible to hide $(\gg)$ or show $(\ll)$ this window.